patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Components/Components.md

 The **data view toolbar** component renders a default opinionated data view toolbar above or below the data section.

-Data view toolbar can contain a `pagination`, `bulkSelect` or any other children content passed.
-The preffered way of passing children toolbar items is using the [toolbar item](/components/toolbar#toolbar-items) component.
+Data view toolbar can contain a `pagination`, `bulkSelect` or any other child content passed.
+The preffered way of passing child toolbar items is using the [toolbar item](/components/toolbar#toolbar-items) component.
+The data view toolbar component accepts all props of the [toolbar component](/components/toolbar).

 ### Basic example